WigglyMuffin/SNDScripts/Scripts/Overseer/README.md

 - **Automated Backups**: Safeguard your Auto Retainer configuration with backup rotation (up to 50 backups).
 - **Submersible Optimisation**:
-  - Automatic creation and enabling of submersibles
+  - Automatic creation and enabling of submersibles.
-  - Part swapping for optimal voyaging based on submersible rank and configuration, there are submersible and inventory checks to ensure you have the parts
+  - Part swapping for optimal voyaging based on submersible rank and configuration, there are submersible and inventory checks to ensure you have the parts.
-  - Route handling and plan management
+  - Route handling and plan management.
-  - Optimal vessel behaviour based on number of unlocked submersibles
+  - Optimal vessel behaviour based on number of unlocked submersibles.
+  - Incorrect submersible route and build corrections.
+- **Retainer Optimisation**:
+  - Plan management.
+- **FC Management**:
+  - GC expert delivery turnins with option for enabling Seal Sweetener I or II buffs.
+  - Ceruleum Tank purchasing and topup management.
+  - Venture purchasing and topup management.
 - **Silent Operation**: Works seamlessly in the background with no interruptions.
+- **Shutdown Timers**: Option to shutdown your client after a specified time for auth token renewal.
+- **Menu Bailouts**: Additional menu bailouts for when a menu gets stuck.

 ## Requirements